raulbuta28/startjuris/backend/README.md

 ## Control panel

 Static files for a simple admin panel live under `dashbord/`.
-When the server is running, you can open `http://localhost:8080/controlpanel/` in your browser to access it.
+The backend locates this directory next to the built executable, falling back to the source tree when run with `go run`.
+Open `http://localhost:8080/controlpanel/` in your browser to access it.
 The default credentials are `admin`/`admin`.